 If a certain medication is causing your dry eye syndrome, your doctor might recommend switching prescriptions.
 If an underlying health issue is to blame, your eyes may feel better after you receive medical treatment.

 There are also some simple lifestyle changes you can make to ease the symptoms:

 - Use a humidifier to keep the air around you moist.

 - Avoid cigarette smoke.

 - Drink plenty of water.

 - Protect your eyes from the sun and wind with large sunglasses.

 - Take nutritional supplements containing essential fatty acids.

-Are you looking for an ophthalmologist in southwest Missouri?
-Visit one of our experienced ophthalmologists at Heffington’s.
+Are you looking for an optometrist in southwest Missouri?
+Visit one of our experienced optometrists at Heffington’s.
 Since 1975, the Heffington family has been assisting the Springfield community with top-quality eye care and affordable eyeglasses and contacts.
 One of the unique features of our family-owned business is that we manufacture lenses at our own laboratory, giving us total control over the service and pricing, and we’re happy to pass our savings on to you.
-To learn more about our products and services, please get in touch with us online, send an e-mail to email@example.com, or give us a call at 417-869-3937 (Optiland location) or 417-882-3937 (House of Vision location).
+To learn more about our products and services, please get in touch with us online, send an e-mail to [email protected], or give us a call at 417-869-3937 (Optiland location) or 417-882-3937 (House of Vision location).
 We look forward to hearing from you!